Cars · Resale guide

 Common Scams to Watch For (India 2026)

-Fake Service Records: Sellers might provide forged service stamps or digital records that don’t match reality.
-Always call the authorized service centre directly with the car’s VIN (Vehicle Identification Number) and ask them to verify the service history.
-They can often tell you the actual odometer readings at each service.
+Fake Service Records: Sellers might provide forged service stamps or incomplete digital records to hide a lack of maintenance or accident repairs.
+Always call the authorized Hyundai service center with the car’s VIN (Vehicle Identification Number) to verify the service history directly.

-Pending Loan / Hypothecation: The seller might not have fully cleared the loan on the car, meaning the bank still has a lien (hypothecation) on the RC.
-If you buy such a car, you won’t be able to transfer ownership until the loan is settled.
-Always ensure the RC book explicitly states “No Hypothecation” or get a No Objection Certificate (NOC) from the bank.
-You can also check this on the Parivahan website.
+Pending Loan / Hypothecation: The seller might still have an outstanding loan on the car, meaning the bank has a lien (hypothecation) on the RC.
+If you buy it without the loan being cleared, you’ll inherit the debt.
+Always verify the RC document shows “No Hypothecation” before making any payment.
+You can also check this on the Parivahan app.

 Seller’s Guide — How to Maximize Your Hyundai i20 Resale

-Check and Top Up All Fluids: Ensure engine oil, coolant, brake fluid, and washer fluid are at appropriate levels.
-This shows attention to detail and that the car is ready to drive.
+Check and Top Up All Fluids: Before showing the car, ensure engine oil, coolant, brake fluid, and windshield washer fluid are at optimal levels.
+This shows attention to detail and that the car is ready to drive away.

-Ensure All Electricals Work: Before listing, test every electrical component – AC, power windows, central locking, music system, all lights, and reverse camera.
-If anything isn’t working, get it fixed, or be prepared for buyers to negotiate heavily.
+Ensure All Electricals Work: Test every electrical component—power windows, central locking, AC, music system, all lights, wipers, and the reverse camera.
+Any non-functional item will be a bargaining chip for the buyer.

 Final Verdict — Should You Buy or Sell in 2026?